Ideal use case overview

 Select the arrow next to the feed you want to tie to this experience.

-Now you'll match the values under each custom header in your product feed to corresponding answers for each question screen.
-There are multiple ways to map a product feed to an experience, depending on how your feed is configured.
+Match the values under each custom header in your product feed to the corresponding answers for each question screen.There are multiple ways to map a product feed to an experience, depending on how your feed is configured.

-You can also adjust the appearance of your products so that they aren't randomized.
-To do so, follow the instructions under Set Logic.
+You can also adjust the appearance so products aren't randomized.

-Add coupon code logic
+5. Add and test coupon code logic

-The template for this experience has the coupon code element added to the Recommendation screen.
-If you're not using the template, add the Coupon Code element where you want it to appear before continuing.
+The template's Recommendation screen already includes the coupon code element.
+If you're not using the template, add the Coupon Code element where you want it to appear before continuing.If not using the template, add the Coupon Code element where desired.

 Select the coupon code element from the screen preview.

-Static code: A standard code for all users such as "SAVE20".
+Static code: A standard code for all users (e.g., "SAVE20").

-Test outcomes
+Test mappings, logic, and outcomes

-product image, title, description, price, and redirect URL.
+Product image, title, description, price, and redirect URL.

-A clear CTA (e.g., "Shop Now")
+A clear CTA (e.g., "Shop Now").

-The coupon code with an explanation (e.g., "Use code SAVE15 at checkout!")
+The coupon code with an explanation (e.g., "Use code SAVE15 at checkout!").

-(Optional) Urgency messaging (e.g., "Expires in 24 hours")
+(Optional) Urgency messaging (e.g., "Expires in 24 hours").

 Are codes being pulled from the correct bank?